Pay Traffic Ticket in New JerseyPage Overview

 Pleading Guilty as a NJ CDL Driver

-CDL drivers must notify their employers within 30 days of receiving a traffic citation.
+CDL drivers must notify their employers within 30 days of being convicted of a traffic citation.

 As a CDL driver, you can plead guilty and pay your fine like any other driver; however, for CDL drivers, pleading guilty to certain offenses means license suspension and sometimes outright cancellation.